Michael W. Ferro Jr.: Career

 In 2012, Ferro founded Higi with Khan Siddiqui.
 The company produces biometric screening stations installed in public places that can measure a person's weight, body mass index, pulse and blood pressure, which users can track using an app.
 In 2013, Chicago-based rapper Lupe Fiasco joined the company as creative director and was part of the company's debut with Ferro and Siddiqui at that year's South by Southwest in Austin, Texas.
+In 2014, Higi reached a deal with pharmacy chain Rite Aid to become its sole provider of health stations.
+Higi received an investment from BlueCross BlueShield Venture Partners in March 2017.

 As the chairman and CEO of Merrick Ventures, Ferro was the founding chairman of Wrapports which is the parent company of the Chicago Sun-Times.
 In February 2016, Merrick Ventures invested $44.4 million in the Chicago-based company Tribune Publishing, which is the parent company of the Chicago Tribune.
 This made Ferro and Merrick Ventures the then top shareholder of Tribune Publishing.
 Ferro was appointed non-executive chairman of Tribune Publishing.
 He donated his shares in the Sun-Times to a charitable trust to avoid antitrust issues.

 In March 2018, Ferro was allegedly involved in sexual harassment of two women, Kathryn Minshew and Hagan Kappler.
 Minshew, the founder of career website The Muse, accused Ferro making sexual advances toward her at a corporate apartment in Chicago in 2013.
 Kappler, while working for the firm Ingersoll Rand, claims to have been groped by Ferro in a Las Vegas hotel suite in early 2016.
 Ferro resigned from Tribune Publishing a few hours before the news about these allegations were published in media.
 In November 2019, Ferro also sold his 25% share in Tribune Publishing to Alden Global Capital.

 Other memberships and philanthropy

 In 2005, Ferro was named co-chairman of the Chicagoland Entrepreneurial Center alongside Jim O'Connor Jr. and served on the Mayor's Council of Technology Advisors under Mayor Richard M. Daley.
 He also founded the Merrick Momentum Awards, an annual event to honor the top three-year-old Chicago corporation.
 In 2006, Ferro was the Chairman of the Sports Advisory Council, a board of corporate citizens named by Mayor Daley to lead the Chicago bid for the 2016 Summer Olympics.
-Ferro and his wife, Jacqueline, co-chaired an event that raised 12 million dollars in one night for the Chicago 2016 bid.

-In 2014, Ferro donated $2 million to build an incubator space for student entrepreneurs in a new project called "The Garage" located within Northwestern University.

-The Michael and Jacqueline Ferro Family Foundation donated $1 million to the Capital Gazette Families Fund, to aid the families of victims of the newsroom shooting on June 28, 2018.
-The foundation with the Annenberg Foundation also provided the initial funding for Fallen Journalists Memorial Foundation.